jetlang/epoll/README.md

  * Easier to use Api compared to Nio

 ## Limitations
- * UDP only (for now).
+ * UDP only (unicast & multicast).
 Tcp support is in development.
  * Linux Only
  * JDK 8+

 ## Building
 ```
-make all JAVA_HOME=/site/apps/jdk1.8
+make all JAVA_HOME=/path/to/your/jdk1.8
 ```

 ## Example